 The Oboz Bridger Mid is a well-made, aggressive all-leather hiking boot that will hold up to lots of trail miles with a large pack.

 These boots scored lower on comfort than any other metric because of their stiffness and long break-in period.
 They were almost debilitatingly stiff on steep terrain, especially trails with large rock steps.
 The stiffness of the leather upper made it difficult to flex the foot forward when walking uphill.
 That said, with time and a strategic break-in plan, these boots could become a great option for long backpacking trips.
-For folks looking for a boot comperable in stiffness, the Lowa Renegade GTX Mid - Women's are another option.
-For a comforable, but less stiff boot, the HOKA ONE ONE Tor Ultra - Womens is the top pick for comfort this year.
+For folks looking for a boot comparable in stiffness, the Lowa Renegade GTX Mid - Women's are another option.
+For a comfortable, but less stiff boot, the HOKA ONE ONE Tor Ultra - Womens is the Top Pick for comfort this year.

 The lower scores the Bridger Mid received in the comfort category are made up for in their ability to provide support for long periods of time.
 Our feet did feel very stable inside the Bridger Mid's due to the nylon shanks and thermoplastic urethane forefoot plates.
 There was little movement from side to side and we never felt like our ankles were going to roll, even on uneven terrain.
-Similar to the Salomon X Ultra 2 Mid - Womens, the boots have lots of padding on the sides and the soles are thick, which made our feet feel protected and supported.
+Similar to the Salomon X Ultra 3 Mid, the boots have lots of padding on the sides and the soles are thick, which made our feet feel protected and supported.
 The toe caps on the Oboz are reminiscent of those found on the Keen Targhee II - Women, and both boots felt like they would be a good option for manual labor, as the thick rubber on the front protected our toes from rocks and tools.
+For a more subtle, but still protective toe cap, check out the new Keen Targhee III - Women's.

 With large side lugs and 4 mm directional lugs on the bottom, the Oboz Bridger feels grippy on rocky surfaces and loose gravel.
-Similar agressive tread patterns were found on the Lowa Renegade GTX Mid - Women's and the HOKA ONE ONE Tor Ultra - Womens.
+Similar aggressive tread patterns were found on the Lowa Renegade GTX Mid - Women's and the HOKA ONE ONE Tor Ultra - Womens.
 Just by looking at them we could tell that these would hold up to steep, variable terrain based on the thick, rubber soles and rubber toe and heel reinforcements.
+The aggressive tread pattern and burly soles of the Bridger's are similar to that of our Best Buy award winner, the Keen Targhee III.

 Only the award winner from last year, the Lowa Renegade GTX, comes close to the OBoz Bridger in durability.
-The design and choice of materials makes these a long-lasting shoe.
+The design and choice of materials make these a long-lasting shoe.
 Even after many days of wear, they still looked brand new.
 They are so tough that it was actually difficult to break them in, which was one of the few negatives we found with this boot.
+The La Sportiva Nucleo High GTX are also an incredibly durable boot, with a bit more breathability and less stiffness than the Bridger.

 OutdoorGearLab Member Reviews